y-oshua/CR06-Restaurant/README.md

-This project consists of a landing page and a reviews page.
-Plain HTML, CSS, and JS were used.

-To view the pages simply clone this repo then open index.html / reviews.html into your browser.
+To view the pages simply clone this repo and then follow the auto-generated instructions below, starting on line 10.

 This project was done as a solution to a end of the week project during my fullstack course at code factory.